postmanlabs/postman-code-generators/codegens/reactjs-axios/README.md

-# codegen-nodejs-axios
+# codegen-Reactjs-axios

-> Converts Postman-SDK Request into code snippet for NodeJS-axios.
+> Converts Postman-SDK Request into code snippet for ReactJS-axios.

 #### Prerequisites
-To run the module, ensure that you have NodeJS >= v8.
+To run the module, ensure that you have NodeJS >= v12.
 A copy of the NodeJS installable can be downloaded from https://nodejs.org/en/download/package-manager.

 ## Using the Module
 The module will expose an object which will have property `convert` which is the function for converting the Postman-SDK request to nodejs-axios code snippet and `getOptions` function which returns an array of supported options.